Healthdirect Free Australian health advice you can count on.

 • cravings for opioids

-• nausea, vomiting, diarrhoea and a lack of appetite
+• nausea, vomiting, diarrhoea and lack of appetite

 • tremor (shaking)

-You may also experience different types of pain during opioid withdrawal, such as joint, bone or muscle pain, and headaches.
+You may also experience different types of pain during opioid withdrawal.
+These include joint, bone or muscle pain, abdominal (stomach area) pain or headaches.

 Who is most likely to experience opioid withdrawal symptoms?

-• you've been taking the opioid for more than 6 months
+• you've been taking opioids for more than 6 months

-If you have been taking an opioid medicine intermittently for a very brief period, you are unlikely to experience withdrawal symptoms.
+If you have been taking an opioid medicine from time to time or for a very brief period, you are not likely to experience withdrawal symptoms.

-There are ways to alleviate withdrawal symptoms and help you to feel more comfortable.
-Some people are able to avoid withdrawal symptoms altogether by reducing their dosage carefully and gradually.
+There are ways to relieve withdrawal symptoms and help you feel more comfortable.
+Some people can avoid withdrawal symptoms by reducing their dosage carefully and gradually.

 This process is called tapering.
 Your doctor will work with you to create a day-by-day or week-by-week plan to reduce your dosage.

-This plan will depend on how urgent it is for you to stop taking opioids and the length of time for which you've been taking opioid medicines.
+This plan will depend on how urgent it is for you to stop taking opioids and how long you've been taking them.
 Your doctor may recommend other medicines to help you manage any opioid withdrawal symptoms.

-Tapering opioid medicines under medical supervision is the best way to avoid unpleasant withdrawal symptoms.
+Tapering opioid medicines with your doctor's guidance is the best way to avoid unpleasant withdrawal symptoms.
 But if you do experience symptoms, remember they are temporary and not usually dangerous.
 Your doctor can help you manage them.

-It is important to lean on your support network — let your family and friends know that you may need some extra support while going through opioid withdrawal.
+• It is important to ask for help.
+Let your family and friends know that you may need some extra support while going through opioid withdrawal.

-Discuss any treatments or strategies for dealing with withdrawal symptoms with your doctor first.
+• Discuss your treatment options and strategies for dealing with withdrawal symptoms with your doctor.

 Medicines used to manage opioid withdrawal